GLUD/trascendentAR/docs/en/simple_app.md

 ref: simple_app
 ---

 If you have reached here, it means you already [configured a proyect](setting_up_project.html) and are ready to create your first augmented reality application.
+You can find this tutorial on [github]()

+## Getting ready with assets
+For any augmented reality application we need two things.
+First one is a marker which is a file describing a pattern or image that our application is going to track.
+Second one is a 3D model to show once our marker is visible.
+Download both of them [here](/downloads/simpleapp_assets.zip) <a href="/downloads/simpleapp_assets.zip" class="icon fa-download"></a>

+Aditionally on the downloaded folder you will find 2 images _cam_button_down.png_ and _cam_button_up.png_ those will be used to create a button connecting to camera settings for adjust of resolution and what type of camera will be used (front or rear)

+Copy your assets to the _assets_ folder, but the file hiro.patt must go **inside the Data folder** as it is going to be used by the AR module.

-## Adding Code
+## Adding Code on android side
 Trascendentar includes all methods to initialize an android application from android side, including camera, graphics layer and of course implementing a proper way to manage these resources when the app closes, pauses and resumes.
 So you don't have to worry about anything.

 To access all this benefits of trascendentAR library, the class _AndroidLauncher.java_ inside android module, must extend ARLauncher using `public class AndroidLauncher extends ARLauncher` (duh!)